BSc (Hons) Occupational Therapy

 - Study a course accredited by the College of Occupational Therapists and approved by the World Federation of Occupational Therapists

-- Engage with an experienced teaching team who have worked in a range of settings
+- Engage with our experienced teaching team who have worked in a range of settings

 - Gain first-hand experience by undertaking exciting placements in sector